-We continue to evaluate potential new indications for batoclimab and we remain on track to announce at least two new indications by August 2022.
-For competitive reasons, we will likely announce these indications only after we have agreement with the FDA that we may proceed with a planned protocol.
-We expect at least one of the four indications beyond MG to be initiated as a pivotal trial in the calendar year 2022.
+We continue to evaluate potential new indications for batoclimab.
+We plan to announce two new indications in early September 2022.
+We expect one of our three indications beyond MG and TED to be initiated as a pivotal study in calendar year 2022.